Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: NIP

-It is well known that every type on a stable model is definable (see Appendix~\ref{app-B} below).
+It is well known that every type on a stable model is definable (see \cite{Ben-Gro}).
 Here we want to give a counterpart of this fact for NIP theories.
-In \cite{K} it is shown that if a formula $\phi$ (in integral logic) has the $\mu$-almost NIP on a model $M$, then every type in $S_\phi(M)$ is $\mu$-almost definable.
-Here we say a function $\psi:X\to \mathbb{R}$ on a topological space $X$ is {\em universally measurable}, if it is $\mu$-measurable for every probability Radon measure $\mu$ on $X$.
-We say that a universally measurable function $\psi:S_{\phi(y)}(M)\to\mathbb{R}$ {\em defines} type $p\in S_{\phi(x)}(M)$ if $\psi(p,b)=\psi(b)$ for all $b\in M$, and in this case we say that $p$ is {\em universally definable}.
+In \cite{K} it is shown that if a formula $\phi$ (in integral logic) is $\mu$-stable on a model $M$, then every type in $S_\phi(M)$ is $\mu$-almost definable.